 However, there are improvements that would have to be made, he added.

 Property records show the Downtown Development Authority (DDA) purchased the building for $160,000 in October 2011.
-That was half the initial $320,000 asking price from the seller, a bank.

 There's growing support for just knocking the whole thing down and constructing a replica building -- "something new that looks and feels old," said Doug Stacks, director of planning and development for Lilburn.